ubihazard/ddr5-spd-recovery/README.md

 ### A Note on RSWP

-One radical measure that can be done to prevent important parts of SPD EEPROM from corruption (JEDEC, XMP, EXPO sections) is setting RSWP[^1] bit for certain EEPROM blocks.
-A protection of this kind will prevent overwriting of protected blocks even if `SPD Write Disable` BIOS option is set to `False`.
+One radical measure that can help prevent important parts of SPD EEPROM from being corrupted (JEDEC, XMP or EXPO sections) is setting RSWP[^1] bit for certain EEPROM blocks.
+A protection of this kind will prevent overwriting of blocks even if `SPD Write Disable` BIOS option is set to `False`.
 However, the important downside of this method is that once set, such protection cannot be removed without a dedicated hardware DDR5 RAM programmer device.

-(Normally, DDR5 RAM is supposed to come with RSWP protection bit already set on all important blocks from factory, and most kits do.
+Normally, DDR5 RAM is supposed to come with RSWP protection bit already set on all important blocks from factory, and most kits do.
 Unfortunately, this hadn’t always been the case.
-Early revisions of TEAMGROUP and G.SKILL DDR5 RAM are notorious for having no protection whatsoever.)
+Early revisions of TEAMGROUP and G.SKILL DDR5 RAM are notorious for having no protection whatsoever.

 ![RSWP status](.github/8cdcbfe0e9f82627.webp)